vladimir-tikhonov/regexy/README.md

 ```
 ### Regexy::Web::IPv6

 Generates regular expressions for matching IPv6 addresses (standard, mixed, and compressed notation are supported).
-Works in `:normal` (by default) and `:with_port` modes
+Works in `:normal` (by default) and `:with_port` modes.

 ```ruby
 r1 = Regexy::Web::IPv6.new             # matches '::1', '2001:DB8::8:800:200C:417A' and '::FFFF:129.144.52.38'